 Veldwijk MR, Zhang B, Wenz F, Herskind C. The biological effect of large single doses: a possible role for non-targeted effects in cell inactivation.
 PLoS ONE.
 2014;9(1):e84991.

-Open Access funding enabled and organized by Projekt DEAL.
 This work was supported by the Deutsche Forschungsgemeinschaft DFG (SFB1321 project P16), the Bundesministerium für Bildung und Forschung BMBF (ZiSStrans Project 02NUK047A, 02NUK047C), and the International graduate program iTarget (Elitenetzwerk Bayern).